darkwire/darkwire.io/readme.md

 $ docker-compose up
 ```

-This will automatically create the default `.env` files, and run redis for you.
+This will automatically create the default `.env` files for you.

 ### Production